brianxautumn/git-demo/readme.md

 ### Creating a new branch
 To create a new branch `git checkout -b <branchname>`

+After pushing you may have to follow the prompt to set upstream, if not already set.

+### Switch branches
+To create a new branch `git checkout <branchname>`

 ### View your branches
 To view all your branches `git branch`